 Governing bodies may apply to the Director of Children's Services to include in their school policy a criterion which they regard as essential if children are to be treated fairly in relation to clearly defined local conditions.
 The application will cover both the substance of the criterion and its position in the order of priorities.
 In the event of such applications, the Director of Children's Services will consult the Admission Forum and the criterion will then be determined by the Executive Lead Member for Children's Services.
+Any changes after such determination will be authorised by the Director of Children's Services in consultation with the Executive Lead Member.
 Any criterion agreed under this category must be published in the school prospectus with its position within the admission priorities clearly indicated.
+It must be made clear that the criterion is school-specific.
 North Baddesley Junior School has one such criterion (Oversubscription criterion 4, children who at the time of application attend North Baddesley Infant School).